futurice/android-best-practices/README.md

 Therefore, try to keep your views hierarchy as flat as possible: learn how to use [RelativeLayout](https://developer.android.com/guide/topics/ui/layout/relative.html), how to [optimize your layouts](http://developer.android.com/training/improving-layouts/optimizing-layout.html) and to use the [`<merge>` tag](http://stackoverflow.com/questions/8834898/what-is-the-purpose-of-androids-merge-tag-in-xml-layouts).

-**WebViews are hard to layout and style.** Avoid using a WebView whenever you can, because it is hard or impossible (due to difference among devices) to style content inside it consistently with the native views in the application.
-You can use CSS in the WebView, but it is not a robust solution.
+**Beware of problems related to WebViews.** Avoid using a WebView for simple texts, prefer TextViews.
+When you must display a web page, for instance for a news article, avoid doing client-side processing to clean the HTML, rather ask for a "*pure*" HTML from the backend programmers.
+[WebViews can also leak memory](http://stackoverflow.com/questions/3130654/memory-leak-in-webview) when they keep a reference to their Activity, instead of being bound to the ApplicationContext.

 ### Test frameworks